macypruitt/react-gallery/README.md

 # Gallery of My Life

-This website is a mobile-first photo gallery.
-When the user clicks on the image, it's replaced with the description.
-Like button updates like count in real-time.
-Built with React and styled with Bootstrap.
+This responsive mobile-first site displays cards on a grid that collapses using breakpoints.

+ The cards hold a photo that can be clicked to reveal a description.
+Like buttons update counter.

+Built in React and styled with Bootstrap and CSS.
+Node server running Express with GET and POST routes.

 ## Installation